mqwilber/seasonal_serology/code/README.md

 ## Python scripts for analyzing seasonal infection risk from serology samples

 - `age_analysis.py`: An implementation of the survival analysis that incorporates host-age.
-Can be used to reproduce Appendix S1: Figure S4 in the main text.
+Can be used to reproduce Appendix S1: Figure S4 in the Appendix.

 - `leftcensored_analysis.py`: An implementation of the survival analysis that incorporates left-censoring.
-Can be used to reproduce Appendix S1: Figure S5 in the main text.
+Can be used to reproduce Appendix S1: Figure S5.

 - `leftcensored_risefall_analysis.py`: An implementation of the survival analysis that incorporates left-censoring and the rising and falling of the antibody curve.
 Can be used to reproduce Appendix S4: Figure S1.